YasmineBY/Questions/README.md

 #What is the purpose of logcat?

+Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class.

 #What kind of gestures are available?

+Ontouch and motion gestures.

 #What was the predecessor of the recyclerview?

+Listview

 #What is the difference between a Toast and Snackbar ?

+Toast:

+    Toast was added in API Level 1
+    Basically Activity is not required (Can be shown on Android home or even above other apps) It can’t perform an action based on User input
+    It can’t be dismissed by swiping
+    It can’t handle user input like Swipe, Click etc.
+    Good for showing info messages to user

+SnackBar:

+    SnackBar was added in API Level 23
+    It can be showed inside an activity of the Applications It can perform an action
+    It can be dismissed by swiping
+    It can handle user input
+    Good for showing warning/info type messages to user that needs attention

 #What is the purpose of the existence of “optionals” in the Kotlin language?

+To prevent Nullpointer exceptions?
+(Ask to make sure)